clcross/SmartCampus/README.md

 # SmartCampus
-This repo is designed to use a raspberry pi and ultra sonic sensors
+This repo is designed to use a raspberry pi with ultra sonic sensors that keep count of the people entering and exiting the building.

+They will communicate using a C++ server and client system hosted on a webserver.